-Excluded 26 912 Contemporary Art.
+Excluded: 26.912 Contemporary Art.

-The subject does not attempt to cover all major aspects of 20th century air but rather focuses on a particular issue or theme.
-The subject attempts to: 1, introduce students to various modes of visual air, egipanting, sculpture, photography, printimaking, performances, etc. include, where appropriate, examples from Australia, Europe and America; 3, inter-relate air history and theory to broader historical and feminism, war; 4, have some course work related to current major exhibitions.
+The subject does not attempt to cover all major aspects of 20th century art but rather focuses on a particular issue or theme.
+The subject attempts to: 1. introduce students to various modes of visual art, eg painting, sculpture, photography, printmaking, performances, ct.
+2. include, where appropriate, examples from Australia.
+Europe and America; 3. inter-relate art history and theory to broader historical and socio-political themes, eg fascism, nationalism, capitalism, Marxism, ferninism, war; 4. have some course work related to current major exhibitions.
 Tutorials reflect the themes of the lectures and encourage familiarization with both original documents and recent literature.

-26.3505 Aspects of Australian Art (Catherine De Lorenzo)
+26.3505 Aspects of Nineteenth Century Art (Catherine De Lorenzo)

-Introduction to major visual concerns of painters, sculptors, printmakers, photographers and crafts people in Europe and/or Australia.
-Art instorical themes such as realism, impressionism, symbolism, women's art and art-for-arts sake are linked with broader art historical themes such as the urbain environment, work, nationalism, colonialism and industrialism.
-Tutorials reflect the themes of the lectures and encourage familiarization with original documents and recent critical evaluations.
+Introduction to major visual concerns of painters, sculptors, print-makers, photographers and crafts people in Europe and/or Australia.
+Art historical themes such as realism, impressionism, symbolism, womens art and art-for-arts sake are linked with broader art historical themes such as the urban environment, work, nationalism, colonialism and industrialism.
+Tutorials reflect the themes of the lectures and encourage familiarization with original documents and recent critical availations.

-26.3506 Research into Australian Art (Catherine De Lorenzo)
+26.3506, Research into Australian Art (Catherine De Lorenzo)

-Excluded, 26 9001 Research into Australian Art.
+Excluded: 26,9001 Research into Australian Art.

 Selected aspects of Australian art, not a general historical survey of its development.
-1. The study of a few styles selected by the class, viewed in the context of social and national development; in a wider framework, provincial manifestations of the parent styles.
-Weekly two-hour seminars students present a short class paper and participate in class discussion 2.
-Group and/or individual research projects on either an art work or an artist.
-Students are given time for research and individual fution with their tutor.
+1. The study of a few styles selected by the class, viewed in the context of social and national development, in a wider framework, provincial manifestations of the parent styles.
+Weekly twohour seminars: students present a short class paper and participate in class discussion.
+2. Group and/or individual research projects on either an art work or an artist.
+Students are given time for research and individual tuition with their tutor.